neuronsimulator/nrn/neuron/general/classes/list.rst

     Description:
         Execute a command when double clicking
         on an item displayed in the list :meth:`List.browser` by the mouse.
-        \ :code:`hoc_ac_` contains the index when the command is executed.
-Command is executed within the object context that existed when \ :code:`accept_action` was called.
+        :data:`hoc_ac_` contains the index when the command is executed.
+Command is executed within the object context that existed when :code:`accept_action` was called.

     Example: